-Having a teenager is just great isn’t it?
-No matter what you do, you may feel like you’re doing the wrong thing, or saying the wrong thing, or embarrassing them simply by doing nothing.
-It’s a challenge, it really is.
+Before we move forward to discuss what secrets your teenager may be keeping from you, let’s admit that having a teenager is just great, isn’t it?
+No matter what you do, you may feel like you’re doing the wrong thing.
+Or saying the wrong thing or embarrassing them simply by doing nothing.
+It’s a challenge; it really is!

-It’s tough to witness, and a hard transition to make for the both of you, but you need to respect their privacy and give them room to grow.
+It’s tough to witness and a hard transition to make for both of you, but you need to respect their privacy and give them room to grow.

 10 Secrets Your Teenager May Be Keeping From You

 We understand that, as parents, it’s tricky to handle adolescent behavior as they transition into young adults.
 They want to explore a whole new world to discover their passion, interest, and sexuality.
 These youngsters also seek privacy and start to keep secrets from you.

 As a result, parent-child communication becomes less and less frequent, and you will feel frustrated in understanding what they’re up to.
 If your kids start to shut their mouths and don’t want to deal with you again, you may look at the reasons below about what secrets your teenager may be keeping from you:

 A bad grade can show the academic struggle experienced by your teen.
 They will feel embarrassed and fail to get a perfect score.
 This feeling usually arises when parents put high academic expectations on their children.

 2. They have a partner or are in a relationship